Enegnei/This-Month-In-Bitcoin-Privacy/README.md

 ---

 This webpage uses the Minimal Mistakes Jekyll theme by Michael Rose.
-Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).
+Click [**here**](https://github.com/mmistakes/mm-github-pages-starter/generate) for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).
 Replace sample content with your own and [configure as necessary](https://mmistakes.github.io/minimal-mistakes/docs/configuration/).